I’m so glad you’re here!

 The lotus has always fascinated me - it’s seriously one of the most rebellious flowers in existence.

 It thrives in challenging environments filled with mud and murky water.
 Every night its petals close and it retreats beneath the water’s surface.
 Logic would tell us that the flower is toast by morning.
-There’s no coming back from that, right?
-Wrong.

 Every morning these badass beauties literally defy nature by rising, blooming and appearing completely unharmed by the mud and muck that surrounds them.